 Compare level term life insurance

-Enjoy paying the same amount every month, plus your family will get a guaranteed death benefit.
+Pay the same amount every month, and your loved ones will get a guaranteed payout when you're gone.

 If you want a policy with predictable premiums, level term life insurance might be a good fit.
 It offers temporary coverage for the years you need it most — but you may face higher rates if you decide to buy a new policy when the term ends.

 - What is level term life insurance?

 - What happens at the end of the term?

 - Level term life insurance rates

 - Bottom line

 Level term life insurance is a standard term life policy that lasts for a specific number of years, like 10, 15, 20 or 30.
 You’ll pay the same amount in premiums each month or year until the term length is up — and your coverage will expire.
 Level term life insurance is the most common type of term life insurance.

 If you die before the end of your term, your beneficiaries will receive a guaranteed death benefit equal to the face value of your policy.
 So, if you have a $500,000 policy, your loved ones will get a $500,000 payout.